-The burgundy book suddenly fragmented
+The burgundy book suddenly fragmented,

 each poem become like a shard of pottery

-neatly arranged but out of order
+neatly arranged on the table but out of order,

-only suggesting the wholeness of a jar.
+only suggesting the wholeness of a jar.—

 But even the planhs aren’t that grim.

-He mourns but he also canonizes Rassa
+He mourns but he immortalizes Rassa

-with Alexander and Arthur, with Roland
+among Alexander and Arthur, among

-Oliver and all the heroes of Roncevaux.
+Roland Oliver and the heroes of Roncevaux.

 That’s how you keep invitations to court coming.